akoliyot/typescript-workspace/README.md

-# typescript-workspace
+# TypeScript Workspace
-Workspace of one or more TypeScript projects for learning.
+Workspace containing one or more TypeScript projects for learning.